MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/real-time-data-ingestion.md

 ### Limitations

 - Customer profiles can be updated, but not created or deleted.
-- Exporting real-time updates to external systems, like **Power BI**, is not possible at the moment.
+- Exporting real-time updates to external systems, like Power BI, is not possible at the moment.

 ## Real-time creation of activities